MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/unity-party-api/classes/playfabmultiplayermanager/methods/playfabunitysenddatamessage.md

 **recipients** IEnumerable<PlayFabPlayer>

 The players to send the data message to.
+If the collection of players is empty, the data message will be broadcast to all players.

 **deliveryOption** DeliveryOption